brainglobe/brainglobe-heatmap/README.md

         8000,
         5000,
         5000,
+    ),
-    ),  # displacement along the AP axis relative to midpoint orientation="top",  # 'frontal' or 'sagittal', or 'top' or a tuple (x,y,z) title="top view",
+    orientation="horizontal",  # 'frontal' or 'sagittal', or 'horizontal' or a tuple (x,y,z) title="horizontal view",
     vmin=-5,
     vmax=3,
     cmap='Red',